Yan-Oliveira/doc-fao/content/dynamic-field-value-import/admin/processes-automation/dynamic-fields.rst

 Dynamic Fields
 ==============

-After installation of the package a new widget *Value Import* will be available in the left sidebar of the *Dynamic Field Management* screen.
+After installation of the package a new widget *Value Import* will be available in the left sidebar of the *Dynamic Fields Management* screen.

 .. figure:: images/dynamic-field-value-import-widget.png
    :alt: Value Import Widget